anon-blue/anon.blue/README.txt

 i can see in in your my penis wait whtfwtf how is thatpossible..........sng for? i can see in in your my penis;;;;;;;;;;;;;;;;;;;;;;;;bewhere there s\]]u knk\ukn o nothing jon snow;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;This is not a Game
-   ij klllllllllllllllllllllllj        you think so? it's me down here, your dou ble soul i recognize your typing style hwho are you? im not crazy????;;;;;;;;;;;
+   ij klllllllllllllllllllllllj really?you think so? it's me down here, your dou ble soul i recognize your typing style hwho are you? im not crazy????;;;;;;;;;;;
 ;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;UUYUYUIYIHIIOIIUUUUUUUIIYYIUUUUUUUUUUUUUUUUU
 UUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUU
 UUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUU
 UUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUU
 UUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUDo dUuUgsGood thinkg;alskdjf;a
-lksjdfI UUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUUe tell you the sottory of thUU Uan that thought he knew them all.
-A n average looking guy with a tendency oto s moke weed and an above average knowledge;in music.
-They called him the virgin wh isperer because he was the first of 5 different damsels.
+lksjdfI oncve succed a penis that belonged to my self jffffffffffffffffffff;asld fjaiwejfoiajweoifjdkjfkqlkdfjlskdjflskdjflseefsdfeeejjjjjjjjjjjjjjjjjjjjjjjkkkkk kkkkkkkkkkkkkkkkkkkkklkdjfa;sldkfja;lksjd;flkjaslkdjflkadjfklasdjflak;jsldjfkalk sjdfI have thoughts of fucking my owbn boderent damsels.
 Had sex in public numor eous times and, idk where im going with this. im too hiiiiigh loffnsnjfshit bois

                                  fat fst fat